imranur-rahman/imranur-rahman.github.io/_publications/2024-03-22-characterizing-dependency.md

 title: "Characterizing Dependency Update Practice of NPM, PyPI, and Cargo Packages"
 collection: publications
 permalink: /publication/2024-03-22-characterizing-dependency
-excerpt: 'We propose two dependency update metrics: Time-Out-Of-Date (TOOD) and Post-Fix-Exposure-Time (PFET), to measure the updatedness of dependencies and updatedness of vulnerable dependencies, respectively.
+excerpt: 'We quantified the updatedness of dependencies and updatedness of vulnerable dependencies in the context of open source dependencies in this project.
+The idea is very common in Reliability domain (e.g., Mean-Time-To-Update, Mean-Time-To-Repair, Mean-Time-To-Remediate).
 We did a large-scale study of our proposed update metrics in NPM, PyPI, and Cargo packages.'
 date: 2024-03-22
 venue: 'arxiv'
 paperurl: 'https://arxiv.org/abs/2403.17382'